HOW TO APPLY

 - The PCA Print Commission is open to living artists residing in Australia and New Zealand over the age of 18.

-- The images submitted for application to the Commission program are to be of original works of the entrant, and must have been made within the past 4 years.
+- The images submitted for application to the Commission program are to be of original works of the entrant, and must have been made within the past four years.

-- Artists who have been commissioned for this program in the previous two years (Print Commission 2019, Print Commission 2018) are not eligible to apply.
+- Artists who have been commissioned for this program in the previous three years (Print Commission 2019, 2018 and 2017 programs) are not eligible to apply.

 - By paying the entry fee you agree to these Terms & Conditions of Entry.

 Selection of shortlisted artists will be made via images of entrant’s artworks submitted for application.
-No incomplete entries will be processed.
+No incomplete entries will be considered.

 The Print Council of Australia gratefully acknowledges the support of Arthouse Direct and Magnani 1404 for the Print Commission 2020 program.